LivePersonInc/developer-center/README.md

 ### Updating the Documentation

-All pages on the site correspond to a Markdown file (.md) which can be found inside the "pages" folder, under the "documents" folder.
+All pages on the site correspond to a Markdown file (.md) which can be found inside `/documents/pages`.
 To update a file, please branch off of the `master` branch, edit the file in question and create a Pull Request **back to the master branch**.
 There's no need for the old Development branch, so please don't create pull requests to it.

 #### Updating/Creating Headers